neurologic/Comparative-Animal-Behavior/understanding-behavior/communication_proximate.md

 :::
 ::::

-In *Xenopus*, the ***central pattern generators*** (CPGs; a network of neurons that generates vocalizations without sensory feedback) responsible for generating the vocalization motor patterns have been identified.
+In *Xenopus*, the ***central pattern generators*** responsible for generating the vocalization motor patterns have been identified (CPGs; a network of neurons that generates patterned motor output without sensory feedback).

 In all *Xenopus* species, a combination of several different voltage-sensitive ion channels make the membrane potential of CPG neurons ***oscillate endogenously*** when provided with a steady (unpatterned) command input.
 Remarkably, differences in ***intrinsic membrane properties*** of vocal CPG neurons explain differences in species-specific vocal patterns.